 This module is designed to enable students to develop effective leadership skills through the identification and development of an idea to enhance services drawn from practice placement experiences.
 Students will extend their understanding of the considerations required to positively affect change to enhance service delivery and benefit service users.

 This module will develop evidence-based practice and research through self-directed learning.
 This autonomous working method will help to prepare students as pro-active professionals once qualified.
-Learners will work towards preparing and submitting an in-depth literature review and research proposal or service improvement project proposal.
+Learners will work towards preparing and submitting an in-depth literature review and research proposal.

-This module aims to provide you with opportunities to explore the concepts of the transformative process from competent student to a novice practitioner.
-You will draw on your learning and experiences gained over the duration of the programme and reflect upon the personal relevance in order to facilitate the transformation from student to occupational therapist.
+This final module provides opportunities to explore the concepts of the transformative process from competent student to novice occupational therapy practitioner.
+You will consolidate your learning over the duration of the programme, from both a theoretical and practical perspective, in order to prepare for employment as an Occupational Therapist.?

 The Learning Support Fund is available for healthcare students starting their course on or after 1 August 2017.
 Please see the NHS BSA for more info.